 At GameDaily Connect USA, you can expect to see attendees from across the video game industry, including game studios; developers and programmers; investors; and those working in marketing, publishing, and other aspects of the business.
 While the event was formerly dedicated to the casual and mobile markets, its refocus into a more general industry-focused event is likely to see its attendance numbers soar in 2020.

 LEARN MORE: http://usa.casualconnect.org/

 5. GamesForum Seattle

 With just a few hundred attendees, this is the smallest event on the list.
 But if you’re operating in the right industry niche, it could be as beneficial to exhibit here as at a larger conference.
 While only 600 or so people attend the event, they represent around 300 individual companies—so there’s lots of scope for making new contacts and getting leads.
 And with a smaller collection of exhibiting sponsors, there’s much less competition to contend with.
 In 2019 GamesForum Seattle ran over October 22 to 23 at the Bell Harbor Conference Center.
-It will likely return around the same time in 2020.
+The date hasn’t yet been announced, but the event will return in October 2020.